 Fiduciary funds: For assets that belong to others, such as student activities funds, the District acts as the trustee, or fiduciary.
 The District has nine Associated Student Body Funds.
 The District is responsible for ensuring that the assets reported in these funds are only used for their intended purpose and by those to whom the assets belong.
-A separate statement of fiduciary net position and a statement of changes in fiduciary net position reports the District's fiduciary activities.
+A separate statement of fiduciary net position reports the District's fiduciary activities.
 These activities are excluded from the District-wide financial statements, as the assets cannot be used to finance other District operations.